vincentbagilet/ididvar/README.md

 <!-- badges: end -->

-This package provide tools to **identify the identifying variation in a regression**.
-It is specifically built for analysis in **economics**.
+This package provides tools to **identify the identifying variation in a regression**.

+It is specifically built for **economics** analyses.

-This package is built as part of a [research project](https://vincentbagilet.github.io/causal_exaggeration/).
+It is built as part of a [research project](https://vincentbagilet.github.io/causal_exaggeration/).
 As such, the [associated paper](https://vincentbagilet.github.io/causal_exaggeration/causal_exaggeration_paper.pdf)